-including liaison with the employer.
+The psychosocial component, which should be led by a health professional (eg psychologist, occupational therapist), is aimed at improving coping strategies using cognitive behavioural techniques and preparation for return to work including liaison with the employer.
 Education on effective coping mechanisms for pain should also be included.

-- 3 For employees absent from work with nonspecific arm pain for more than four weeks, an individualised return-to-work plan should be agreed, in advance of the individual's return to work, following liaison between the rehabilitation team, the employer and the worker. - 4 Employers should consider offering those workers with non-specific arm pain whose condition is aggravated by work, temporarily modified duties to allow time for the condition to improve.
+- For employees absent from work due to nonspecific arm pain for more than four weeks, an individualised return-to-work plan should be agreed, in advance of their return to work, following liaison between the rehabilitation team, the employer and the worker. - 4 Employers should consider offering those workers with non-specific arm pain whose condition is aggravated by work, temporarily modified duties to allow time for the condition to improve.